-Qualifications: Degrees in Law and Commerce (Marketing) from University of New South Wales

-Experience and expertise: Mr Ludemann joined the Group as a director in 2012 and became full time CEO of NTAW in
+Degrees in Law and Commerce (Marketing) from University of New South Wales ('UNSW') Mr Ludemann joined the Group as a director in 2012 and become full time CEO of NTAW in July 2013.

-July 2013.
 He has worked as a commercial lawyer, a director of numerous private companies, the Managing Director of a Life Science Investment firm and as a Private Equity Investment Manager at AMP Capital.
-He has been the driving force behind the evolution of NTAW from a closely held family trust carrying on a niche 4WD tyre wholesale business to a more widely held entity operating in tyre and wheel segments.
-He has managed the acquisition and integration of Dynamic, M.P.C Mags and Tyres, National Tyre Wholesalers, Statewide, TLS and Tyres4U.
-Mr Ludemann has been responsible for the execution of a succession plan for NTAW founders that has included the distribution of retained earnings, the creation of a public company corporate structure, the IPO and listing of NTAW as well as generational change
+He has been the driving force behind the evolution of NTAW from a closely held family trust carrying on a niche 4WD tyre wholesale business to a more widely held entity operating in the car, SUV and 4WD tyre segments.
+He has managed the acquisition and integration of Dynamic, MPC, National Tyre Wholesalers, Statewide, TLS and Tyres4U after the balance date.
+Mr Ludemann has been responsible for the execution of a succession plan for NTAW founders that has included the distribution of retained earnings, the creation of a public company corporate structure, the IPO and listing of NTAW as well as generational change within the Group.
+Nil